 \section{Introduction}

-A consequence of Merkurjev's celebrated result \cite{merkurjev:degree_2}---settling the degree 2 case of the Milnor conjecture---is that every 2-torsion Brauer class over a field of characteristic $\neq 2$ is represented by the Clifford algebra of some even dimensional quadratic form.
-There are many alternate proofs of ``Merkurjev's theorem''~\cite{arason:proof_Merkurjev_theorem}, \cite{merkurjev:another_proof_norm_2}, \cite{wadsworth:proof_Merkurjev_theorem}, \cite[VIII]{elman_karpenko_merkurjev}, and it retains its status as one of the great breakthroughs in the theory of quadratic forms in the second half of the 20th century.
+A consequence of Merkurjev's celebrated result \cite{merkurjev:degree_2}---settling the degree 2 case of the Milnor conjecture---is that every 2-torsion Brauer class over a field of characteristic $\neq 2$ is represented by the Clifford algebra of a quadratic form.
+There are many alternate proofs of Merkurjev's theorem~\cite{arason:proof_Merkurjev_theorem}, \cite{merkurjev:another_proof_norm_2}, \cite{wadsworth:proof_Merkurjev_theorem}, \cite[VIII]{elman_karpenko_merkurjev}, and it retains its status as one of the great breakthroughs in the theory of quadratic forms in the second half of the 20th century.

 There have been many investigations into the validity of aspects of the Milnor conjecture over more general rings.
-For example, see \cite[\S3]{guin:homologie_GL_Milnor_K-theory}, \cite{elbaz-vincent_muller-stach}, \cite{hoobler:Merkurjev-Suslin_semilocal_ring}, and \cite{kerz:Milnor-Chow_homomorphism}, \cite{kerz:Gersten_conjecture_Milnor_K-theory} for a Milnor $K$-theoretic perspective, \cite{parimala_sridharan:graded_Witt}, \cite{pardon:filtered}, \cite{morel:proof_milnor}, and \cite{gille:graded_Gersten-Witt} for a Witt group perspective, and \cite{auel:kyoto} for a survey.
-In this context, Alex Hahn asked if there exists a commutative ring $R$ over which Merkurjev's theorem---that $\Brtwo(R)$ is represented by Clifford algebras of regular quadratic forms--doesn't hold.
-The surprising results of Parimala, Scharlau, and Sridharan \cite{parimala_scharlau:extension}, \cite{parimala_sridharan:graded_Witt}, \cite{parimala_sridharan:nonsurjectivity}, show that there exist smooth complete curves $X$ over local fields such that the analogue of Merkurjev's theorem for $X$ fails.
-These examples are also used to construct affine schemes over which Merkurjev's theorem does not hold, thus answering Alex Hahn's original question.
+For example, see \cite[\S3]{guin:homologie_GL_Milnor_K-theory}, \cite{elbaz-vincent_muller-stach}, \cite{hoobler:Merkurjev-Suslin_semilocal_ring}, and \cite{kerz:Milnor-Chow_homomorphism}, \cite{kerz:Gersten_conjecture_Milnor_K-theory} for a Milnor $K$-theoretic perspective, \cite{parimala_sridharan:graded_Witt}, \cite{morel:proof_milnor}, and \cite{gille:graded_Gersten-Witt} for a Witt group perspective, and \cite{auel:kyoto} for a survey of results.
+In this context, Alex Hahn asked if there exists a commutative ring $R$ over which the analogue of Merkurjev's theorem doesn't hold, i.e., $\Brtwo(R)$ is not represented by Clifford algebras of regular quadratic forms over $R$.
+The surprising results of Parimala, Scharlau, and Sridharan \cite{parimala_scharlau:extension}, \cite{parimala_sridharan:graded_Witt}, \cite{parimala_sridharan:nonsurjectivity} show that for a smooth complete hyperelliptic curve $X$ with a rational point over a local field of characteristic $\neq 2$, the analogue of Merkurjev's theorem over $X$ holds if and only if $X$ has a rational theta characteristic (which can fail to happen).
+These examples are also used to construct affine schemes over which Merkurjev's theorem does not hold, thus answering Hahn's original question.